• Skip to primary navigation

 Trinity Stitch

 You can work the trinity stitch in either rows or rounds, and it looks a little different each way.
-As long as you know the single crochet stitch, you'll have an easy time with this blanket stitch.
+As long as you know the single crochet stitch, you’ll have an easy time with this one.
 Its gorgeous texture makes it the perfect choice for an afghan or a scarf.

 Get the Pattern